-This data analysis in this section was led by the Economic and Public Policy Research team at the UMass Donahue Institute (UMDI) and was written in partnership with Boston Indicators.
+The data analysis in this section is being led by the Economic and Public Policy Research team at the UMass Donahue Institute (UMDI) and is being written in partnership with Boston Indicators.
 UMDI has additional data available online at the Donahue Data Dash, including population share that’s 65+ and per capita income.

 COVID-19 has hit hardest many populations and communities that were already among our state’s most vulnerable.
 For physical health reasons, the virus has been most deadly for people with preexisting conditions, which has largely meant that the elderly are at especially high risk.
 But Massachusetts cities and towns with more crowding in homes, larger communities of color and larger low-income communities have also seen higher COVID case rates (places like Chelsea, Lynn and Everett).
 These socioeconomic factors shouldn’t make people more likely to catch a virus, but through a range of “social determinants of health,” physical health intersects with the broader social context in which people live.
 Many of these lower-income communities of color, for instance, have higher shares of frontline workers (e.g., nurses and grocery store clerks) who risk infection every day by going to jobs providing essential services.
 These workers often only have access to lower-quality health care, and some have no health insurance at all.
 Many of these cities are also “environmental justice” communities that for years have suffered from worse air quality, which appears to lead those who do get infected to experience more severe symptoms.